Freshdesk AI automations: A complete 2026 guide

 An infographic illustrating how eesel AI centralizes knowledge from different sources to power Freshdesk AI automations.

 This is where a tool like eesel AI comes in.
 It connects to all of your company’s knowledge, wherever it lives.
-With one-click integrations, it securely learns from everything, past tickets, internal wikis, and private docs.
-This gives your AI a complete picture, so it can give answers that are actually complete and correct.
+With one-click integrations, it securely learns from past tickets, internal wikis, and private docs.
+This complements your Freshdesk setup, giving your AI a complete picture so it can provide even more comprehensive answers.

 A screenshot showing the simulation mode in eesel AI for testing Freshdesk AI automations.